 The RCMP Auxiliary Constable Program was first introduced in 1963 to enhance community policing and crime prevention initiatives.

-Today, there are over 2,000 Auxiliary Constables nation-wide.
+Today, approximately 1,600 Auxiliary Constables nation-wide.
 These men and women dedicate countless hours to their communities and to the detachments they support.
 The RCMP Auxiliary Constable Program offers specially trained volunteers the opportunity to contribute to their communities with experience they acquire from volunteering with the police.

 Interested applicants must complete an RCMP Volunteer Application Form and submit it to their nearest detachment.
 In some locations, there may be a competitive process to be admitted into the program.
 Applicants can obtain a copy of the RCMP Volunteer Application Form by contacting the Auxiliary Constable Program office by email at: email@example.com